Five cities to party in before you die

-Now is the time to start planning to escape next winter.
+Now’s the time to start planning your great escape!
 We have your back with five cities to party in and chase the sun.
+Stock up on travel essentials, organise your sexual health routine in advance, and make sure you’re up to date with COVID-19 vaccinations before you book!

 Some refer to Sitges as the St Tropez of Spain.
 It is wedged between the Mediterranean Sea and the mountains of Parc Natural del Garraf.
 A short thirty minute train ride from the centre of Barcelona will get you there.
 During the European summer, it hosts carnival and pride events that see the town explode into a delight of colours, flavours and sounds.